UBC-MDS/gapminder_challenge/README.md

 ### The App

 Our app is hosted on Heroku.
-The link is https://gapminder-challenge.herokuapp.com/.
 Take the challenges [here](https://gapminder-challenge.herokuapp.com/) to see how you understand global issues.
 You will be able to:

 * know immediately if your worldview is up-to-date